 By Rental Car

-- Cancellation is often offered free of charge: very practical if you change your mind
+- Cancellation is often offered free of charge: no need to worry if you change your mind

 - Rentalcars offers full insurance coverage at a lower price than the rental companies, so it’s an instant saving with no effort

-Click on the green button to find your car at the best price:
+Simply click on the green button to find your rental car at the best price:

 Practical Map of the Yucatan

 Here are all the attractions I mentioned together on one map.
 This will make it easier to organize your trip to Yucatan!

 When to Go to Yucatan